fscorrupt/awesome-stars/README.md

 - [blakadder/sv06](https://github.com/blakadder/sv06) - Sovol SV06 and SV06 Plus Knowledge Base
 - [tg12/gpt_jailbreak_status](https://github.com/tg12/gpt_jailbreak_status) - This is a repository that aims to provide updates on the status of jailbreaking the OpenAI GPT language model.
 - [iptv-org/epg](https://github.com/iptv-org/epg) - Utilities for downloading the EPG (Electronic Program Guide) for thousands of TV channels from hundreds of sources.
-- [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - This repo includes ChatGPT prompt curation to use ChatGPT and other LLM tools better.
 - [foundation/foundation-sites](https://github.com/foundation/foundation-sites) - The most advanced responsive front-end framework in the world.
 Quickly create prototypes and production code for sites that work on any kind of device.
 - [Ylianst/MeshCentral](https://github.com/Ylianst/MeshCentral) - A complete web-based remote monitoring and management web site.
 Once setup you can install agents and perform remote desktop session to devices on the local network or over the Internet.
 - [petersem/posterr](https://github.com/petersem/posterr) - A digital poster app for Plex, Sonarr, Radarr, and Readarr